-All three employees receive a non-taxed benefit, which is great, but under the current tax system, Mobile Employee B cannot deduct the additional costs of owning and operating their personal vehicle – $362.50/month.
+All three employees receive a non-taxed benefit, which is great, but under the current tax system, Mobile Employee B cannot deduct the additional costs of owning and operating their personal vehicle – $277.50/month.
 The company has placed that employee in an unfair situation.
 If that employee works in a state with an employee expense indemnification clause, they certainly have grounds to file a complaint with the state labor board.
 Companies operating in California could be especially hard hit if employees gather to file class action suits under California Labor Code 2802(a).
 Of course, some employees may just look for new jobs.

 But this isn’t the only problem that could result from using a mileage allowance under the current federal tax code.

 One of the great advantages of mileage substantiation (beyond avoiding taxation) is the ability to cap reimbursement costs and budget your costs.
-During the Great Recession, quite a few companies reduced their expenses by transitioning from paying either a taxable car allowance or the IRS mileage rate to paying a car allowance with mileage substantiation.
 By capping your costs, you are guaranteed not to let the monthly car allowance exceed budget.

 But now that employees who exceed the amount capped by the combination of the IRS rate and the monthly allowance cannot write off additional mileage, you may be capping not costs but miles and therefore productivity.
-Paying a $500 monthly allowance under the 2020 IRS rate of $.575/mile means that any mile driven under 870 miles will go unreimbursed.
+Paying a $600 monthly allowance using the 2022 IRS rate of $.585/mile means that any mile driven over 1025 miles will go unreimbursed.